kavzov/testtask/task_6/text.md

 It starts sending requests (within 10 seconds) to `http://localhost:8080/cats` and there will the statistics in the console.
 After the task completing, you'll see the statistics of total count of requests and responses by status code.
-It shows that the server handles only 10 requests per second, and for the others requests it respond with 429 http code.
+It shows that the server handles only 10 requests per second, and for the others requests it responses with 429 http code.

 If you'll try to send request from the host like `curl -X GET http://localhost:8080/cats`, during the script performing, you will receive a 429 error.

-##### Load testing tools
+#### Load testing tools
 It also can be tested with a load testing tool such as jMeter, Yandex.Tank, Taurus etc.

 Here is the simple example of such a test.